true-myth/true-myth/README.md

 <h1 align="center"><a href='https://github.com/chriskrycho/true-myth'>True Myth</a></h1>

-<p align="center">A library for safe functional programming in JavaScript, with
+<p align="center">A library for saner programming in JavaScript, with
-first-class support for TypeScript and Flow, that has `Maybe` and `Result` types,supporting both a functional style and a more traditional method-call style.</p>
+first-class support for TypeScript (and Flow), with `Maybe` and `Result` types, and supporting both a functional style and a more traditional method-call style.</p>

 [![Travis `master`](https://img.shields.io/travis/chriskrycho/true-myth/master.svg?style=flat-square)](https://travis-ci.org/chriskrycho/true-myth)